beldar/buildit-weather/README.md

 ## Further improvements

+- Make the target city configurable and/or get geolocation from browser
 - Implement caching of the API calls using the service worker API for fully offline experience.
 - Improve the UI with weather images/icons
 - Show a chart of the different hours on each day instead of only text